Aknotofknots/hair-salon/README.md

 # Hair Salon

 displays a list view of salons and an info view of a specific salon selected from the list.
+The layout is designed for mobiles.

 ## Getting Started